Travel guide

 Is an eSIM or a local SIM better for creators?

-The eSIM wins in convenience: you install it in 1 minute without going to a store, you keep your number for clients and WhatsApp, and it works in hundreds of destinations.
-A local SIM can be slightly cheaper in a single country, but you lose travel time and have to change cards at each border.
+The eSIM wins in convenience: you install it in 1 minute without going to a store, you keep your number for clients and WhatsApp, and it works in over 200 destinations.
+A local SIM might be slightly cheaper in a single country, but you lose travel time and have to change cards at each border.

 Conclusion

-For a photographer or travel content creator, connection is just another work tool: without it, you can neither back up nor publish on time.
-Choose a plan with plenty of gigabytes and good speed, batch backup with a reliable signal, and share to your laptop via hotspot.
-With that, your material travels safely and your content is published on time.
-Compare data plans at PuraSim and set up your connection before your next flight.
+For a travel photographer or content creator, connection is just another work tool: without it, you can neither back up nor publish on time.
+Choose a plan with plenty of gigabytes and good speed, back up in batches with a reliable signal, and share with your laptop via hotspot.
+With that, your material travels safely and your content goes out on time.
+Compare data plans on PuraSim and set up your connection before your next flight.

 Marc González Sáez